 This section will detail the top 3 cloud service providers which are Google Cloud Platform, Azure, and Amazon Web Services.
 These three major cloud providers provide a variety of data storage, transmission, and networking options.

 This range of cloud computing services is provided by Google, and it includes data analytics, storage, transmissions, and management services.
-It provides a venue not only for Software-as-a-Service applications but also for Infrastructure-as-a-Service (IaaS) models too.
+Google Cloud Platform Security Scanner provides a venue not only for Software-as-a-Service applications but also for Infrastructure-as-a-Service (IaaS) models too.

 As a part of security for its customers it also has a security command center with the following features: